adafruit/micropython-adafruit-ads1015/docs/ads1x15.rst

         Takes 1ms.
 Returns a number between -65536 and 65535.

+        Only measurements between channels 0 and 1 and between any channel and channel 3 are possible.

     .. method:: alert_start(channel, threshold)

         Start continuous measurement, set ALERT pin on threshold.